rackerlabs/docs-cloud-dns/rst/dev-guide/api-operations/methods/put-update-domains-v1.0-account-domains.rst

-This call modifies DNS domain(s) attributes only. records cannot be added, modified, or Deleted.
+This call modifies DNS domain(s) attributes only.
+Records cannot be added, modified, or Deleted.
 Only the TTL, email address and comment attributes of a domain can be modified.

 If a request cannot be fulfilled due to insufficient or invalid data, an ``HTTP`` 400 (Bad Request) error response will be returned with information regarding the nature of the failure in the body of the response.
 Failures in the validation process are non-recoverable and require the caller to correct the cause of the failure and POST the request again.